MSCI-245-342/multiuser-lab-assignment/instructions.md

 rails db:migrate
 ```

-If you'd like, you can verify using psql that a column has been added to the users table.
+If you'd like, you can verify using `psql` that a column has been added to the `users` table.
+(The `rails generate migration` here is being super smart to make the migration we need because we called the migration `add_password_digest_to_users`.
+In general, you will not be able to rely on this sort of magic, and you will always need to verify that the generated migration is as you want it to be before you run it.
+If you run a migration that you don't like, remember that you can rollback migrations, too.)

 It is nice to validate that people don't use a blank password and that passwords have a minimum length.
 Add the following validations to your User model in `app/models/user.rb`: